jehumcho/jehumcho.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD student at CORE, UC Louvain.
+subtitle: PhD candidate at CORE, UC Louvain.

 profile:
   align: right